openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/kickstart.rst

    excludes the given relative path from the resulting image.
 This option is only effective with the rootfs source plugin.

--  ``--extra-space``: This option is a Wic-specific option that adds extra space after the space filled by the content of the partition.
+-  ``--extra-filesystem-space``: This option is a Wic-specific option that adds extra space after the space filled by the content of the partition.
    The final size can exceed the size specified by the ``--size`` option.
 The default value is 10M.
+Specify as an integer value optionally followed by one of the units "k" / "K" for kibibyte, "M" for mebibyte and "G" for gibibyte.
+The default unit if none is given is "M".

+-  ``--extra-partition-space``: This option is a Wic-specific option that adds extra empty space after the space filled by the filesystem.
+   With ``--fixed-size`` option, the extra partition space is removed from the filesystem size.
+Otherwise (with or without ``--size`` flag), the extra partition space is added to the final partition size.
+   The default value is 0M.
 Specify as an integer value optionally followed by one of the units "k" / "K" for kibibyte, "M" for mebibyte and "G" for gibibyte.
 The default unit if none is given is "M".